Benefits of Pigeon Pose

 Read more: Yoga for Lower Back Pain: How Yoga Can Help to Relieve Chronic Back Pain

-One of the common issues in yoga is that students compensate for the lack of mobility in their hip joint with their knees.
-You can observe this in standing postures such as Warrior Pose where students with tight adductors and/or tight external rotators often have the tendency to let their knee fall inward.
-When the knee leans too much inward, we are in danger of injuring the knee joint.
-If the hips are more open, students can align their knees better and keep the joint safe.
-The inability to externally rotate the femur bone in the hip socket (due to tightness in the hips), can overwork and injure the knee joint.
+A common issue in yoga is that students make up for the lack of flexibility in their hip joint with their knees.
+You can spot this in standing postures such as Warrior Pose, where students with tight hip muscles or tight external rotators let their knees fall inward.
+When the knee leans too far inward, we are in danger of injuring the knee joint.

 About the author